wmo-im/wis2box-training/documentation/docs/practical-sessions/downloading-data-from-wis2.en.md

 ---
-title: Downloading data from WIS2 notifications
+title: Downloading and decoding data from WIS2
 ---

-# Downloading data from WIS2 notifications
+# Downloading and decoding data from WIS2

 !!! abstract "Learning outcomes!"